Evolution of confined quantum scalar fields in curved spacetime. Part I: Introduction

+The core idea of transferring the dynamics from the mode functions to the Bogoliubov coefficients appears for the first time in the pioneer work by Parker~\cite{Parker1969}.
+In this sense, our work is a conceptual extension of Parker's work to the general case of any confined quantum scalar field (with minor assumptions).
+However, the key mathematical construction has been developed as a generalisation of the technique introduced in~\cite{Jorma2013}.
+That previous technique, although with the strong limitation of being applicable only in Minkowski spacetime (the influence in the evolution of the field coming from the motion of the cavity), has already proven to be of special practical use in the study of quantum fields confined in cavities.
+Benefiting from conformal invariance, extensions to a few other metrics were also considered~\cite{Sabin2014, Ahmadi2014, Bruschi2016towards, Lock2017, Lock2017relativistic}.
+Yet, the scope of that method was notoriously reduced, something which the present work overcomes.

-Notice that our way of proceeding makes the method completely different to the Hamiltonian diagonalization approach introduced for the problem of cosmological particle creation~\cite{Zel1972, Grib1976}.
-In such approach, the construction of bases of modes associated to each time is used to diagonalize the Hamiltonian of the quantum field by a time-dependent Bogoliubov transformation in the Fock representation, such that the Hamiltonian is diagonal in terms of particle operators at every moment; and then this diagonalized Hamiltonian is used to compute the evolution of a state in time directly in the Fock representation.
-Therefore, contrary to our method, this approach introduces a different notion of particles \emph{at each instant of time.} Problems with this approach appear because the Fock representations for different times can be unitarily inequivalent~\cite{Fulling1979, Fulling1989, BD1984}; that is, because the particle interpretation in this framework is in general wrong.
-For the method introduced in this article, we will show that the Fock representations that we consider are unitary equivalent and physically meaningful.
+We want to emphasise that our way of proceeding makes the method completely different to the Hamiltonian diagonalisation approach introduced for the problem of cosmological particle creation~\cite{Zel1972, Grib1976}.
+In such approach, the construction of bases of modes associated to each time is used to diagonalise the Hamiltonian of the quantum field by a time-dependent Bogoliubov transformation in the Fock representation, such that the Hamiltonian is diagonal in terms of particle operators at every moment; and then this diagonalised Hamiltonian is used to compute the evolution of a state in time directly in the Fock representation.
+Therefore, this approach introduces a different notion of particles \emph{at each instant of time.} Problems with this approach appear because the Fock representations for different times can be unitarily inequivalent~\cite{Fulling1979, Fulling1989, BD1984}; that is, because the particle interpretation in this framework is in general wrong.
+Conversely, the method introduced in this article does not intend to quantise the field with a Fock representation at all times during its evolution.
+The construction of the modes at each time will be just an intermediate mathematical tool used to compute a time-dependent Bogoliubov transformation.
+Such Bogoliubov transformation has the usual physical interpretation in terms of effects on quantum particles (mode-mixing and particle creation) only when it relates regions of spacetime where the Fock quantisation has a valid physical interpretation in terms of particles, in particular due to the presence of a timelike Killing field.
+The Bogoliubov transformation then unambiguously describes the evolution of the field between the two regions, since it allows to compute the scattering matrix between the bases of the two different Fock quantisations~\cite{BD1984,dewitt1975quantum,birrell1980analysis}.
+We provide strong physical arguments to explain why the Fock representations that we consider are unitary equivalent and physically meaningful.